-If your oil pressure is within the normal range but you want more flow to your bearings, you would be better off switching the pressure relief valve spring to a higher rating than switching to a high volume oil pump.
+If your oil pressure is within the normal range but you want more flow to your bearings, you would be better off switching the safety relief valve spring to a higher rating than switching to a high volume oil pump.
 A higher oil pressure relief setting will reduce the amount of oil recirculated back to the sump.
 However, this change places additional load on the oil pump so be sure that this is a recommended option for your engine.